 Rocky Mountain National Park and Estes Park Bike Tours

-New Venture Cycling downhill guided bicycle tours are a fantastic way to see, learn, and experience Rocky Mountain National Park.
-Our guides will share what is beautiful and exciting from flora and fauna to the peaks that surround you as you cruise down the road, soaking it all in!
+New Venture Cycling downhill guided bicycle tours are a fantastic way to see, hear, smell, learn and experience Rocky Mountain National Park and the Estes Park area.
+Our guides will share what is beautiful and exciting, from flora and fauna to the peaks that surround you as you cruise down the road, soaking it all in!

-Our tours are MOSTLY all downhill in nature, but we are in the mountains, so pedaling a little uphill or on a flat road is encountered here and there.
-Our guides will point out the uphill sections to you as we drive up to the starting points in the van.
-If at any point pedaling becomes too difficult, walking the bike is a viable option.
-The important thing is to absorb the peace and beauty of our national park.
+Our tours are MOSTLY downhill in nature, but we are in the mountains, so pedaling a little uphill or on a flat road may be encountered.
+Throughout the tour, the guides will inform riders about the upcoming terrain and best gearing for the situation.
+If at any point pedaling becomes too difficult, hopping into the support van for a portion of the tour is an option.

 RATING SYSTEM OF BIKE TOURS

-MODERATE TO HARD - Downhill, flat, and long uphill sections, but not steep.
-A little of everything on these.
+MODERATE TO HARD - Downhill, flat, and long uphill sections, but gentle grades.

 HARD - Lungbusting uphill all the way without stopping.
 There is nothing on our agenda that will be this rating.